NRPonugoti/sql-documents/README.md

         ALL and ANY operators handle NULL values differently:
             ALL does not return TRUE if any comparison is NULL.
             ANY returns TRUE if at least one comparison is TRUE, even if others are NULL.

+EXISTS :
+In SQL, the EXISTS operator is used in a WHERE clause to check for the existence of rows returned by a subquery.
+It returns TRUE if the subquery returns at least one row, otherwise FALSE.
+Here’s an explanation and example of how EXISTS is used:

+SELECT columns
+FROM table
+WHERE EXISTS (subquery);

+1. Using EXISTS to find employees in the HR department:
+   SELECT emp_id, emp_name
+FROM Employees e
+WHERE EXISTS (
+    SELECT 1
+    FROM Departments d
+    WHERE d.department_id = e.department_id
+    AND d.department_name = 'HR'
+);

+2. Using NOT EXISTS to find employees not in any department:
+   SELECT emp_id, emp_name
+FROM Employees e
+WHERE NOT EXISTS (
+    SELECT 1
+    FROM Departments d
+    WHERE d.department_id = e.department_id
+);